Ashwin Sundar

 Programming Languages

 I recently began a Coursera course called “Programming Languages”, offered by Dan Grossman at the University of Washington.
 I decided to take this course because the description advertises it as a way to understand the underpinning of all programming languages more thoroughly.
-When I first learned to program on my own, I always assumed that once I had more experience and learned more languages, I would began to understand the commonalities and differences between programming languages, and that would be sufficient.
-However, I am realizing that while I do have more experience now, I still lack the big picture view that I desire.
-Learning Rust made me realize that there is a LOT more to the theory of programming languages than I ever imagined.
+When I first learned to program on my own, I always assumed that once I had more experience and learned more languages, I would began to understand the commonalities and differences between programming languages.
+However, years later, I still lack the big picture view that I desire.

-I always saw a language as a means to an end - it was merely a tool for creating a program that does something.
+I thought that of a programming language as a means to an end - they are merely tools for creating a program that does something.
 But a programming language, much like human language, has its own intrinsic meaning, independent of any semantics that are assigned when used in the confines of a particular application.

-When I learned programming on my own, I encountered a dizzying number of schools of thoughts on how code should be written, how programs should be modularized, and even what languages should be used.
-I dismissed a lot of this as pedagogical and irrelevant to my real-world needs of operating a microcontroller or creating a web interface.
-Why does it matter what C++ is good at, when all that is available to me at work is Javascript?
+When I learned programming on my own, I encountered a dizzying number of schools of thoughts on how code should be written, how programs should be modularized, and even what languages should be used for a given type of problem.
+I dismissed a lot of this as pedagogical drivel, irrelevant to my real-world needs of operating a microcontroller or creating a web interface.
+Why should I care what C++ is good at, when Javascript is all that’s available for me to use in my work environment1?

 In retrospect, my view was justified, but myopic.
-My definition of utility for the first several years of my career was whether I could use it for my job or a side-project I was interested in.
-But as I’ve started in my new role in consulting, I’m finding myself switching between projects in completely different industries every 6 months to a year, which is giving me a chance to work in totally different code-bases and languages.
-Furthermore, I am exposed (via my colleagues on other projects) to far more languages and schools of thought than I was previously.
+My definition of utility was whether I could use it for my job or a side-project.
+But as I’ve started in my new role in consulting, I’m finding myself switching between projects in completely different industries every year, which is giving me a chance to work in totally different code-bases and languages.
+Furthermore, I am exposed (via my colleagues on other projects) to far more languages and schools of thought than before, when I worked in a codebase for a proprietary system in the aging, heavily-regulated medical device industry.

-So anyway, back to the point - Programming Languages is tying things together for me.
-For example, I just watched a lecture on Options, and recalled the days I spent attempting to understand this bizarre Option type in Rust that I kept encountering.
-It bewildered me because I had never seen such a concept, and it just seemed like a pain to keep wrapping and unwrapping data.
+To bring it back, the Programming Languages course is tying disparate subjects back into a central theory of programming.
+For example, I just watched a lecture on Options, and recalled the days I spent decoding the semantics of the bizarre Option type in Rust.
+Option bewildered me because I had never seen such a concept, to place the result in a container, like some sort of gift, and hand it back to the client for them to unwrap.
+It just seemed like a pain to keep wrapping and unwrapping data.
 Why can’t I just access it directly?

-The reason for this was more subtle than I could appreciate at the time - I merely saw Rust as a tool to learn so that I could access cooler job opportunities.
-What I am now appreciating with this course is that languages have intrinsic value.
-The Option type is a better tool for handling code exceptions, where I might have chose to use a switch statement previously.
-Sure, the flathead screwdriver worked for prying open a panel in my car, but the Option tool is more graceful in the way that a plastic pry device.
+The reason for this was more subtle than I could appreciate at the time.
+The Option type is a better tool for handling code exceptions, where I might have used a switch statement previously.
+A flathead screwdriver is an adequate tool for prying interior panels off my car, but a more elegant tool is the plastic pry device.
 It is purpose-built.
 It causes less damage to the underlying structure you are working with.
+Similar merits are provided by Option.

 December 2022

 Older cars (languages) sometimes are better because they are simpler and easier to understand.
 Popularity in and of itself is not evidence of being the “best”.
 Software development is precise, you don’t get to just guess at how semantics work.
-You’ll sound stupid if you say “I feel that conditional expressions might work like this”.
+It’s imprecise and dull to make a statement like “I feel that conditional expressions might work like this”.
+There’s a precise definition for a conditional statement that one should use instead.

-Idioms make you a better programmer - you can infer how any language works if you understand basic constructs deeply.
-Booleans, conditional expressions are deep eternal truths about logic.
-It could be called “first principles” in another world - they hold true regardless of the environment.
-Understanding programming languages at this level won’t get you a better job right away, but they lay a great foundation and enable you to better understand the field as a whole.
+To become a better programmer , one needs to understand idioms - you can infer how any language works if you understand the basic constructs deeply.
+Booleans and conditional expressions are deep eternal truths about logic.
+They are two of the “first principles” concepts of computer science and programming.
+Understanding programming languages at this level is essential to forming a solid foundation.

 April 2023